Sandra Goudie: Vaccination controversy

 In August 2021 a person infected with COVID-19 visited the Coromandel, prompting concern that there could be community transmission of the virus.
 Goudie attracted media attention when she said that she did not normally use the NZ COVID Tracer app and that the outbreak would probably not encourage her to scan more often.
 She later said that had been a throwaway remark, that she had been complacent about using the app, but that she would now use the COVID tracer app and urged everyone to do so.

 In October 2021 Goudie received media attention when she said that she was not vaccinated, and would not take the Pfizer vaccine, saying that she would instead wait for the Novavax vaccine to be approved in New Zealand.
 She did not give reasons for this, but public health academic Siouxsie Wiles said that Goudie's actions were "putting others in danger."

-She was criticised by Covid-19 Response Minister Chris Hipkins in a media conference.
+She was criticised by COVID-19 Response Minister Chris Hipkins in a media conference.
 Despite her stance on the Pfizer vaccine, Goudie and the Thames-Coromandel District Council voted unanimously to support the COVID-19 vaccine rollout in October 2021.

 In December, Thames-Coromandel councillor Gary Gotlieb lodged a complaint against Goudie due to her COVID-19 vaccination stance and for speaking to an Australian anti-vaccination group called Reignite Democracy Australia on 11 November.
 The Thames-Coromandel District Council decided not to proceed with the investigation, opting to resolve the issue informally.

 In February 2022, after Novavax was approved in New Zealand, Goudie said that she would not take it despite her earlier statements.
 Goudie stood by her decision in early March 2022.

+Climate change controversy

+In 2019, Goudie refused to confirm whether she believed climate change was happening, and refused to sign the Local Government Leaders' Climate Change Declaration.

+In February 2022 she was still refusing to sign the Declaration, despite a majority of councillors on the Thames Coromandel District Council endorsing it.

+In March 2022 the Declaration was signed on behalf of Thames Coromandel District Council by another councillor, with Mayor Goudie being the only vote against doing so.

 In May 2022, Goudie announced that she would be retiring at the October 2022 election.